Ferruccio Giannini

 Yes, his daughter.
 Ferruccio's and his wife Antonietta's offspring was remarkably musical: son Vittorio became a seriously successful classical composer; one daughter was Dusolina Giannini, sufficiently famous to need no introduction; the above-mentioned Eufemia had a short and unremarkable career as a soprano, too, and a long and important one as a voice teacher at the Curtis Institute, as Madame Gregory (her married name), numbering Anna Moffo, Frank Guerrera and Judith Blegen among her students.

-After Eufemia's short Italian adventure (where she sang opera for a year so, before coming home when WWI broke out), Ferruccio started a hugely successful family business: concerts with Eufemia, himself and teenage Dusolina (then still a mezzosoprano) singing, and either Vittorio playing the violin or his second son Francis playing the cello.
+After Eufemia's short Italian adventure (where she sang opera for a year or so, before coming home when WWI broke out), Ferruccio started a hugely successful family business: concerts with Eufemia, himself and teenage Dusolina (then still a mezzosoprano) singing, and either Vittorio playing the violin or his second son Francis playing the cello.
 For several years, the Giannini Concert Company would tour the US: Washington (May and June 1918), Harrisburg (February 1919), Wilmington DE (March 1919), Philadelphia (Metropolitan Opera House, February 1923), Pleasantville (May 1926); over the years, Dusolina's participation became rarer as she advanced with her vocal studies.

 In 1921, Giannini acquired also Cariola Hall, a vaudeville-and-movie theater next door from Verdi Hall.
 He renamed the Cariola first D'Annunzio Theater and later Italia Theater.
 Other than the theater(s), Giannini owned La Tosca Hotel, and a boarding house for Italian immigrants.